 Hotel rooms and even apartments, although maybe not as conveniently located as some of the hotels, are very reasonable however.
 If there are two of you, hotel rooms/apartments can work out at the same price as a hostel bed would anyway.

-On my trip, the main accommodation focus was near the train station, as well as beach, restaurant, supermarket, port.
+The hotels mentioned above are some of the most popular options, but there are so many more!
+On my trip, the main accommodation focus was near the train station, as well as beach, restaurant, supermarket, port, and sticking to a decent budget!

 I got this spot on with a stay at Hotel Le 21.

 Being relatively cheap and a 30 second walk away from the train station was what sold this hotel to me.
 On exiting the station, it was immediately in sight across the road to the right.
-Perfect as I had quite a lot of luggage on this trip.
+This was perfect as I had quite a lot of luggage on this trip!

 The location really could not have been better.
 For example: